Kärcher Vacuum sweeper KM 75/40 W Bp

 Waste container with trolley handleWaste container with recessed grips – easy to remove and empty.
 Short disposal times.

-Efficient filter system with mechanical filter cleaning1.8 m² filter area for long work intervals.
+Efficient filter system with mechanical filter cleaning1.8 m² filter area for long operating periods.
 Long-lasting thanks to washable polyester material.
 Mechanical filter cleaning system with ergonomic handle.

 Very easy to service